YechengChu/ACDemo/gallery.md

 - :warning: Warning: If your phone already installed __Version 1.0__, please _uninstall_ the app, otherwise it will quit when you trying to enter the quiz page !!! :disappointed:

-## Normal Mode / Light Mode (Version 2.0)
+## Normal Theme / Light Theme (Version 2.0)
-- The appearance when the dark mode of the Android phone is turned off. :sunny:
+- The appearance when the dark theme of the Android phone is turned off. :sunny:

 <div align=center><img src="images/demo_light.png"/></div>

-## Dark Mode (Version 2.0)
+## Dark Theme (Version 2.0)
-- The appearance when the dark mode of the Android phone is turned on. :crescent_moon:
+- The appearance when the dark theme of the Android phone is turned on. :crescent_moon:

 <div align=center><img src="images/demo_dark.png"/></div>